mozilla-spidermonkey/spidermonkey.dev/_posts/2025-01-14-is-memory64-actually-worth-using.md

 You can see that our memory declaration now includes `i64`, indicating that it uses 64-bit addresses.
 We therefore also change `i32.const 16` to `i64.const 16`.
 That's it.
 This is pretty much the entirety of the Memory64 proposal[^1].

-[^1]: The proposal also adds an `i64` mode to _tables_.
-Tables in WebAssembly are the primary mechanism used for function pointers and indirect calls, but for simplicity they are omitted from this post.
-The rest of the proposal fleshes out these new `i64` modes, such as by modifying instructions like `memory.fill` to accept either `i32` or `i64` depending on the memory's address type.
+[^1]: The rest of the proposal fleshes out the `i64` mode, for example by modifying instructions like `memory.fill` to accept either `i32` or `i64` depending on the memory's address type.
+The proposal also adds an `i64` mode to _tables_, which are the primary mechanism used for function pointers and indirect calls.
+For simplicity, they are omitted from this post.

 ## How is memory implemented?